heyad/Eng_Diagrams/Readme.md

 For using GANs to handle class-imbalance please see:

 * A. A. Gombe, E. Elyan,“MFC-GAN: Class-imbalanced dataset classification using Multiple Fake Class Generative Adversarial Network”, Neurocomputing, 2019, Elsevier, DOI [doi:https://doi.org/10.1016/j.neucom.2019.06.043](https://doi.org/10.1016/j.neucom.2019.06.043) .
-The code to reproduce results can be found [Here](This)
+The code to reproduce results can be found [Here](This).